TABLE OF CONTENTS

 The mission of the College of Saint Benedict's and Saint John’s University's Student Employment Program is to provide financial assistance to students of the colleges through employment opportunities.
-The program fosters leadership development, substantive employment opportunities, transferable life skills, and personal and professional development for student employees.
+The program fosters leadership development, substantive employment opportunities, transferable life skills, and personal and professional development of student employees.

 Because the program is designed for students who need employment to assist in financing their college costs, preference is given to students with the greatest financial need.
-Students must be enrolled as degree-seeking at the College of Saint Benedict (CSB), Saint John's University (SJU) or Saint John's School of Theology (SOT) in order to be eligible for student employment.
+Students must be enrolled as degree-seeking at the College of Saint Benedict (CSB), Saint John's University (SJU), or Saint John's School of Theology (SOT), in order to be eligible for student employment.

-- To provide a broad range of job opportunities which provide leadership, transferable life skills, and personal growth for student employees.
+- To provide a broad range of job opportunities which provide leadership, transferable life skills and personal growth for student employees.